Health & Wellness

 Once your custom dentures are crafted, you’ll return to the dental office for a denture try-on, also known as a fitting appointment.
 This important step in the denture process gives you the opportunity to preview your new smile before the final dentures are completed.

-During the try-on appointment, your dentist will place wax trial dentures in your mouth to assess the fit, comfort, and overall appearance.
+During the try-on appointment, your dentist will place trial dentures in your mouth to assess the fit, comfort, and overall appearance.
 This allows both you and your dental technician to evaluate whether the dentures meet your aesthetic and functional expectations.
 You’ll be able to see how your dentures look and feel when speaking and smiling, ensuring they align properly and look natural.

 If any adjustments are needed—such as changes in the shape, size, or alignment of the teeth—they can be made at this stage before the final dentures are finished.